darkautism/lfqueue/README.md

 ## How to use

 Just copy past everywhere and use it.
-If you copy these code into your project, you must use -O0 flag to compile.
+If you copy these code into your project.

 ## Next Milestone

-- Compile on windows ( Cygwin, MinGW ).
 - Compile on MACOS ( **I do not have MAC, need somebody help!!** )
 - Compile in kernel module.